alyssaterrell/Plot-Book/README.md

 # Plot-Book
 - beginning of the book should be a thank you to Krista and Erika for giving me and other authors an opportunity to be a part of the cultivation of the book
 # Ideas
 This is a file to record ideas for book content (very preliminary at this point).

 - introduction
   - introduce readers to the site
+     - why they should care
-     -location, how long it's been running, acres, work that is being done, who is doing the work (briefly - will be going more in depths in methods)
+     - location, how long it's been running, acres, work that is being done, who is doing the work (briefly - will be going more in depths in methods)
 - methods
   - field methods: describe site specifics, multistesm issues, person-hours.
   - data management: